TheDigitalNinja/million-song-library/README.md

 ### Testing

 Project is tested with `karma` with `jasmine` framework and `eslint` for reporting on patterns.
-You can run tests and pattern reporting by simply calling `npm test`.
+You can run tests and pattern reporting by simply calling `npm run test`.
 Note that if `eslint` fails then tests will not be triggered.
 You can also use `npm run autotest` for automated test runs when some source files changes.

+#### Functional Testing

+Project is tested with `jasmine` using `protractor` framework.
+First, you need to start webdriver-manager by calling `npm run webdriver-start`, and then you can run the tests by calling `npm run protractor`.
+The tests will run in the different browsers(Chrome, Firefox, Safari and Internet Explorer).

 ### Build